Metric monads: Preliminaries about categories and metric spaces

 All needed facts about enriched categories can be found in \cite{Bo}, or \cite{K}.
 Like in \cite{K1}, $\lambda$-filtered colimits are conical ones. \cite{K1} is also a reference for locally presentable $\cv$-categories.
 Recall that an object $A$ of a $\cv$-category $\ck$ is $\lambda$-presentable in the enriched sense if its enriched hom-functor $\ck(A,-):\ck\to\cv$ preserves $\lambda$-filtered colimits.
 And a $\cv$-category $\ck$ is locally $\lambda$-presentable in the enriched sense if it has weighted colimits and a set of $\lambda$-presentable objects in the enriched sense such that every object of $\ck$ is a $\lambda$-filtered colimit of them.
 Enriched $\cm$-locally $\lambda$-generated categories were introduced in \cite{DR}.
 Here, $(\ce,\cm)$ should be a $\cv$-factorization system on a $\cv$-category $\ck$ and an object $A$ is $\lambda$-generated in the enriched sense if $\ck(A,-):\ck\to\cv$ preserves $\lambda$-directed colimits of $\cm$-morphisms.
 Now, a $\cv$-category $\ck$ is $\cm$-locally $\lambda$-generated if it has weighted colimits and a set $\ca$ of $\lambda$-generated objects w.r.t. $\cm$ in the enriched sense such that every object of $\ck$ is a $\lambda$-directed colimit of objects from $\ca$ and $\cm$-morphisms.

 We denote by $\Met$ the category of (generalized) metric spaces and nonexpanding mappings.
-This means that metric $d$ takes values in $[0,\infty]$ and satisfies the usual axioms.
+This means that the metric $d$ takes values in $[0,\infty]$ and satisfies the usual axioms.
 A mapping $f:A\to B$ is nonexpanding if $d(x,y)\geq d(fx,fy)$ for every $x,y\in A$.
-The category $\Met$ is locally $\aleph_1$-presentable (see \cite{LR} 4.5(3)) and $\aleph_1$-presentable metric spaces are precisely those having a cardinality $\leq\aleph_0$ (see \cite{AR1} 2.6).
-The only $\aleph_0$-presentable object in $\Met$ is the empty space (see \cite{AR1}, 2.7(1).
+The category $\Met$ is complete and cocomplete with products given by the sup-metric (max-metric for finite products).
+Moreover, $\Met$ is locally $\aleph_1$-presentable (see \cite[Examples 4.5(3)]{LR}) and $\aleph_1$-presentable metric spaces are precisely those having a cardinality $\leq\aleph_0$ (see \cite[Proposition 2.6]{AR1}).
+The only $\aleph_0$-presentable object in $\Met$ is the empty space (see \cite[Remark 2.7(1)]{AR1}).

+A metric space is \textit{discrete} if all non-zero distances are $\infty$.
+Discrete metric spaces are precisely copowers of the terminal metric space $1$.
+The metric space $2_\eps$ has two points of distance $\eps$.
+In particular, $2_\infty=1+1$.
+Finite metric spaces $1$ and $2_\eps$ form a dense subcategory of $\Met$, i.e., every metric space is a canonical colimit of copies of $1$ and $2_\eps$.

-Following \cite{AR1} 2.5(2)), every finite metric space $A$ is finitely generated w.r.t. isometries, which means that $\Met(A,-):\Met\to\Set$ preserves $\lambda$-directed colimits of isometries.
-In $\Met$, we have (surjective, isometry) factorizations (see \cite{AR1} 3.16) and, following \cite{AR1} 2.5(2), this factorization system is $\aleph_0$-convenient in the sense of \cite{DR}.
+Following \cite[Remark 2.5(2)]{AR1}), every finite metric space $A$ is finitely generated w.r.t. isometries, which means that $\Met(A,-):\Met\to\Set$ preserves $\lambda$-directed colimits of isometries.
+In $\Met$, we have (surjective, isometry) factorizations (see \cite[Examples 3.16]{AR1}) and, following \cite[Remark 2.5(2)]{AR1}), this factorization system is $\aleph_0$-convenient in the sense of \cite{DR}.
 Since every metric space is a directed colimit of its finite subspaces, $\Met$ is isometry-locally finitely generated.